 In preparation for that day, it's time to understand: What is a "risk-limiting audit"?Read more

-Most local government officials don’t resist taking responsibility for the accuracy of their own department’s work product.
+Most local government officials take responsibility for the accuracy of their work product.

 No city treasurer would refuse to check accuracy of property-tax bills.

-No county executive would release a report on annual expenditures without double-checking accuracy.
+No county executive would release a report on annual expenditures without double-checking the addition.

 The WCCA statement came in response to the Wisconsin Elections Commission’s September announcement that they were considering two measures to improve election security.

-The first measure involved once-every-two-years voting-machine audits.
-Municipal clerks perform these audits of individual voting machines.
-They are the only accuracy checks that the Commission has authority to order, but they have limited value.
+The first proposal involved once-every-two-years audits of individual voting machines, which are performed by municipal (not county) clerks.
+They are the only accuracy-checks the Commission has authority to order, but they have limited value.
 Not only are these audits limited to November elections in even-numbered years, they check only a few random voting machines, without confirming the right winners in any race.

-But municipal voting-machine audits are better than nothing.
-The Commission said it was considering ordering the municipal clerks to audit more machines than in previous years and would require the audits to be completed before election results are declared final.
+But the municipal voting-machine audits are better than nothing.
+The Commission said it was considering ordering more machines audited than in previous years and requiring the audits to be completed before election results are declared final.

-Response from the WCCA was swift, naïve, and irresponsible.
-The county clerks let the Commission know they were okay with ordering the municipal clerks to do more voting-machine audits, but they didn’t want the Commission requiring, or even encouraging, the county clerks to perform genuine election audits.
+WCCA's response was swift, naïve, and irresponsible.
+The county clerks didn’t want the Commission to require, or even encourage, the county clerks to perform genuine election audits.

-Perhaps sensing they are on the losing end of a national trend (they are), the WCCA also described how it wants audits restricted:
+Perhaps sensing they are defending the losing side in a national trend (they are), the county clerks also described how they want any audits restricted:

-- These managers don't wanna check accuracy until after they have certified the election results.
+- They don't wanna check accuracy until after they have certified the election results.

-- These managers don't wanna check accuracy for any but the top race on the ballot.
+- They don't wanna check accuracy for any but the top race on the ballot.